selectstriker2/selectstriker2.github.io/adventures/lg_adventures.md

 ## DYV2-08 Hard Evidence by Phil Thompson

 A crime most foul has been committed in our fair city.
-The constabulary is on the scene of course but with the way they''ve been spread thin over the past few weeks they can only do so much.
+The constabulary is on the scene of course but with the way they've been spread thin over the past few weeks they can only do so much.
 Perhaps this is the time for true heroes to step in and offer help in the city''s time of need.

+## DYVINTRO3-01 Zendrelda's Tower by Mason Mines
+With the reopening of the Leardyn copper mine, Lord Enruhl seeks to negotiate a safe haven for ingots shipped from the Kron; an overnight way-stop in the caravan commons of Zendrelda's tower.
+An introductory adventure for level one characters.
+Retired as of 1/1/05.

+## DYVINTRO3-02 High Stakes by Derrek Burrows
+A Dyvers spy has reported that the Blade of Chaos, stolen eighteen years ago from the Dyvers temple of Norebo, has returned to the city.
+Anyone who retrieves this lost artifact of chaos can expect great fortune from the God of Gambles.
+All of your skills and luck wil be on the line, because the criminal bosses of Dyvers' gritty underworld would love to have the blade, and they are stacking the deck against you.
+Note: lawful characters will reduce the party's chances of success in this adventure.
+It furthers the cause of chaos, and success requires some unlawful activities.
+An introductory adventure for level one characters.
+Retired as of 1/1/05.

 ## DYV3-1 Feather, Feather, Where is the Feather? by Andy Morrical